What is glaucoma?

 Anyone can develop glaucoma.
 But some people are at higher risk than others.
 The risk factors for glaucoma are:

 - Race.
-Glaucoma is the leading cause of blindness for African Americans.
+Glaucoma is a leading cause of blindness for African Americans, especially those older than age 40.

 - Age.
 People age 60 and older are more at risk for developing glaucoma.